edgelesssys/contrast/rfc/014-backwards-compatibility.md

     }
 }
 ```
+Returning `[]byte` here rather than a concrete type allows this function to return values of any API version's type.
+Conversion to the concrete types, for example `apitypesv1.SetManifestResponse`, is the responsibility of the caller.

-To mitigate downgrade attacks on this negotiation, two mechanisms are supported.
+To mitigate downgrade attacks on the version negotiation, two mechanisms are supported.

 First, users may pin the minimum required API version in the manifest via a new `MinimumAPIVersion` field.
 If the newest API version supported by both client and Coordinator is less than this field, communication via HTTP API isn't possible, and the client should throw an appropriate error.